Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide.md

 ## Browser support

 Origami components support the <a href="https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/"><abbr title="Financial Times">FT</abbr> Browser Support Policy (Google Doc)</a>.
-This included "enhanced" support when JavaScript can run and "core" support for when JavaScript is not available.
+This includes "enhanced" support when JavaScript can run and "core" support for when JavaScript is not available.